thedahiyaboy/Scrum/README.md

 **Scrum Master Service to the Development Team**

-The Scrum Master serves the Development Team in several ways, including:
 - Coaching the Development Team in self-organization and cross-functionality;
 - Helping the Development Team to create high-value products;
 - Removing impediments to the Development Team’s progress;